 Rect Transform Tool

 Click the fourth button on the tool bar located at the main window's top left corner or press the keyboard shortcut T in scene editor and you can activate Rect Transform Tool.
+And the gizmo of Rect Transform Tool is mainly made up of a box with four blue vertices and a blue ring.

 In UI elements layout, Rect Transform Tool is always used to precisely control the position and length of the node's dimensions.
 As to the image elements that must keep original image aspect ratio, the rectangle transform tool is normally not the best choice for size adjustment.